opensearch-project/documentation-website/_tuning-your-cluster/opensearch-benchmark/install-osb.md

 You can install OpenSearch Benchmark directly on a host running Linux or macOS or you can run OpenSearch Benchmark in a Docker container on any compatible host.
 This section of documentation describes high-level considerations for your OpenSearch Benchmark host, as well as instructions for installing OpenSearch Benchmark.

-Some OpenSearch Benchmark functionality is unavailable when you run OpenSearch Benchmark in a Docker container:
+Some OpenSearch Benchmark functionality is unavailable when you run OpenSearch Benchmark in a Docker container.
+Specifically, the following restrictions apply:
-- You cannot distribute the load test drivers with OpenSearch Benchmark running in a Docker container.
+- You cannot distribute load test drivers with OpenSearch Benchmark running in a Docker container.
 Instead, you can distribute the load test drivers by installing OpenSearch Benchmark directly on your hosts and starting the OpenSearch Benchmark daemon.
 - You can only use the `benchmark-only` pipeline because OpenSearch Benchmark cannot recursively deploy an OpenSearch cluster in its own container.

 ## Hardware considerations

-OpenSearch Benchmark doesn't have any specific hardware requirements or constraints, but there are a few things to keep in mind.

-OpenSearch Benchmark can deploy a local OpenSearch node for testing unless you are running OpenSearch Benchmark in a Docker container.
-If you intend to leverage this functionality in your environment, then you will need to install OpenSearch Benchmark directly on the host and make sure the host is configured appropriately for OpenSearch.
-See [Installing OpenSearch]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/index/) for important host settings.
+OpenSearch Benchmark can be used to deploy OpenSearch nodes for testing.
+If you intend to leverage this functionality in your environment, then you will need to install OpenSearch Benchmark directly on each host where you plan to deploy an OpenSearch node.
+Additionally, you must configure each host for OpenSearch.
+See [Installing OpenSearch]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/index/) for guidance about important host settings that you must change.

 You should also think about which workloads you want to run.
 To see a list of default workload specifications for OpenSearch Benchmark, visit the [opensearch-benchmark-workloads](https://github.com/opensearch-project/opensearch-benchmark-workloads) repository on GitHub.
-As a general rule, make sure that the OpenSearch Benchmark host has enough free storage space to store the compressed data and the full decompressed data corpus.
-You can use the following table to determine the approximate minimum amount of required free space by adding the compressed size with the uncompressed size for a particular workload:
+As a general rule, make sure that the OpenSearch Benchmark host has enough free storage space to store the compressed data and the full decompressed data corpus once OpenSearch Benchmark is installed.

+If you want to benchmark with a default workload, then use the following table to determine the approximate minimum amount of required free space needed by adding the compressed size with the uncompressed size:

 | Workload Name | Document Count | Compressed Size | Uncompressed Size |
 | :----: | :----: | :----: | :----: |